 I'm an Assistant Professor of Political Science at Ashoka University, where I hold a joint appointment with the Centre for China Studies.
-During AY2024-2025, I am on leave at Brown University's Watson Institute for International and Public Affairs as a Postdoctoral Research Associate.

 My broader interest in Chinese municipal politics has also prompted a series of projects on the role of leadership.
 I have sought to evaluate the effect local leaders have on their jurisdictions through the study of municipal development policies, government land sales, budgeting, and--last but not least--personnel assignments.
 Working with Chen Hao, Cheng Cheng, Wang Yuhua, and Xu Changxin, I have created a dataset of all officials who have served in leadership positions in Shanxi 山西 province since the founding of the Communist Party in 1921.
 So far, we have a dataset of over 60,000 distinct officials, which we have made available here.
 You can find more details about the dataset in this paper.